mph-/lcapy/doc/schematics.rst

 ------

 Each component has a component identifier label and a value label.
-These can be augmented by explicit voltage and current labels.
+These can be augmented by explicit voltage, current, and flow labels.

-- i=label -- annotate current through component with label

-- v=label -- annotate voltage across component with label

 - l=label -- component label

+- i=label -- current label

+- v=label -- voltage label

+- f=label -- flow label

 The label name can be displayed using LaTeX math mode by enclosing the name between dollar signs.
 Thus superscripts and subscripts can be